pchiorean/Indentz/docs/README.md

 ## Shortcuts

 Running a frequently used script from the **Scripts** panel is quite annoying, since every time you have to locate it, then double-click the script.
-You can make the process instantaneous by assigning keyboard shortcuts from **Edit > Keyboard Shortcuts... > Product Area > Scripts**.
-My configuration is the following:
+You can make the process instantaneous by assigning keyboard shortcuts from **Edit > Keyboard Shortcuts... > Product Area > Scripts**:

 | Align                   |       | Proxy                   |       | Fit/Scale                        |       | Cleanup                   |      |
 | :---------------------- | ----: | :---------------------- | ----: | :------------------------------- | ----: | :------------------------ | ---: |